Venafi/blueprint-securesoftwarepipeline/README.md

 The blueprint for engineered assured software is designed on 4 stages of software development pipelines:

-1. Code: developers design software and commit code to code repositories
+1. _Code_: developers design software and commit code to code repositories

-1. Collaborate: developers include external and internal libraries and share software for review
+1. _Collaborate_: developers include external and internal libraries and share software for review

-1. Staging: software is built and prepared for final delivery
+1. _Staging_: software is built and prepared for final delivery

-1. Production: software is run anywhere
+1. _Production_: software is run anywhere

 ### Blueprint in action